 Express gratitude.
 The interviewer took time out of their busy schedule to sit down with you and explain the position and company in greater detail.
 Open up with an immediate word of thanks: Thank you for taking the time to meet with me today.

 Be specific.
-Mention something specific you learned during the interview, whether it's about the position or the company as a whole.
+Mention something specific you learned during the interview that excited you, whether it's about the position or the company as a whole.

 Tie yourself back to the position.
 After mentioning something specific, relate your skill set back to the position.
 For example, "The three years I spent as an SEO Specialist make me uniquely qualified to fill the role of Marketing Manager at ABC Digital."